FloatSheep/cacheManager/README.md

 });
 ```

-#### Using in WebWorker with `import`
+#### Using in Service Worker with `import`

 > [!WARNING]
-> This method relies on vite(rollover), webpack, or other build tools and it is not part of the WebWorker standard.
+> This method relies on vite(rollover), webpack, or other build tools and it is not part of the Service Worker standard.

 First, install the package.